 “To participate in telemedicine at Yale, patients download the MyChart app and log in to connect with a provider for a scheduled appointment.
 The platform is completely compliant with HIPAA,” said Hoffman.
 If necessary, a telephone consult is a second option.

 Elsewhere at YSM, the medical student curriculum was also upended by COVID-19.
 When training moved online and clinical rotations were suspended, students were eager to engage in other ways.
-Several new electives popped up, including two on telehealth.
-They may be incorporated into the YSM curriculum over the long term.
+Several new electives arose, including two on telehealth.

 Telemedicine refers to medical appointments made via video or phone.
 Telehealth describes the broader use of virtual technologies in health care.